Young people call on others to get their jabs at half term

 In Shropshire, Telford and Wrekin, the NHS has increased walk-in appointments across the county to provide opportunity for this age group to get vaccinated.

-Since the vaccines rollout has been expanded to children and young people, all schools in the county have been offered two vaccination clinics.
+Since the vaccine roll-out has been expanded to children and young people, all schools in the county have been offered two vaccination clinics.

 The Shropshire, Telford and Wrekin vaccination service has delivered more than 39,600 vaccinations to people aged 12 to 17, including more than 25,000 first doses, protecting themselves and the people around them.